botlabs-gg/yagpdb-docs-v2/content/learn/beginner/variables-and-data-types.md

 +++
 title = "Variables and Data Types" weight = 220
+description = "Learn how to store data in variables and the basic data types available."
 +++

 In this chapter, we will overview how to store data in variables and the basic data types available, which include